Furr

 Furr, released in 2008, is the fourth album by Blitzen Trapper.
 The album was listed at #13 on Rolling Stone's 50 Best Albums of 2008, and the title track made #4 on Rolling Stone's 100 Best Singles of 2008.
 Music videos were made for the album's two singles, "Furr" and "Black River Killer".

-Robin Pecknold of the band Fleet Foxes responded to the track, "Lady On the Water" enthusiastically: "it's a beautiful and woozy folk song.
+Robin Pecknold of the band Fleet Foxes responded to the track "Lady On the Water" enthusiastically: "it's a beautiful and woozy folk song.
 Eric Earley is a supergenius and it's so wonderful to hear folk music that's not just 'folk' because of the quaint acoustic instruments as is sometimes the case these days.
 I think a proper folk song needs to be instructive and entertaining, in the sense that the melody has its own captivating logic, I think a good folk song is like a machine, all elements perfectly calibrated, and this song is the Large Hadron Collider, smashing things together to get to the bottom of the universe."

+On September 14, 2018, Sub Pop released a 10th Anniversary Deluxe Edition of Furr with an extra disc of bonus tracks recorded around the time of the 2008 Furr sessions and tour.
+Two were live radio recordings of songs from the original Furr album.
+Three tracks, “War and Placebo,” “Booksmart Baby” and “Maybe Baby,” came from previous Record Store Day singles.
+Seven others had never been publicly released.
+This extended edition's booklet included an interview with Eric Earley conducted by actor Rainn Wilson.